elgentos/magento2-rumvision/README.md

  - Flush the cache by running `php bin/magento cache:flush`

 ## Configuration
 Next is to set the correct database settings for the module.
-From RUMVision you need the TrackingID and the hostname configured in the tool
+From rumvision you need the TrackingID and the hostname configured in the tool

 - Go to: `Systeem > Configuration > Elgentos > Rumvision`
 - Enabled the frontend implementation